-In the multimedia program I sing all the three soprano arias from the cantata including "Sheep May Safely Graze," and present a slide show-talk of Weissenfels and a brief biography of Johann Sebastian Bach.
+In the multimedia program I sang all the three soprano arias from the cantata including "Sheep May Safely Graze," and presented a slide show-talk of Weissenfels and a brief biography of Johann Sebastian Bach.
 You can see additional photos associated with Bach in the photo galleries of Bach and Churches in Germany.

 |Weissenfels Today across the Saale|